Moshe Sharett: Commemoration

 Sharett's personal diaries, first published by his son Yaakov in 1978, have proved to be an important source for Israeli history.
 In 2007, the Moshe Sharett Heritage Society, the foundation that Yaakov established to care for Sharett's legacy, discovered a file of thousands of passages that had been omitted from the published edition.
-They included "shocking revelations" about defense minister Pinhas Lavon.
+They included "shocking revelations" about defence minister Pinhas Lavon.
 A new edition published was complete, apart from a few words still classified.

-Many cities have named streets, schools, or other landmarks in his honor, including streets in Tel Aviv, Bat Yam, Ramat Gan, Rishon LeZion, Herzliya, Holon.
+Many cities have named streets, schools, or other landmarks in his honor, including streets in Tel Aviv, Bat Yam, Ramat Gan, Rishon LeZion, Herzliya, and Holon.

-From 1988 to 2017, Sharett appeared on the 20 NIS bills.
+From 1988 to 2017, Sharett appeared on the 20 Israeli new shekel bills.
 The bill first featured Sharett, with the names of his books in small print, and with a small image of him presenting the Israeli flag to the United Nations in 1949.
 On the back of the bill, there was an image of the Herzliya Hebrew High School, from which he graduated.
 In 1998, the bill went through a graphic revision, with the list of Sharett's books on the front side being replaced by part of his 1949 speech to the UN.
 The back side then featured an image of Jewish Brigade volunteers, part of a speech by Sharett on the radio after visiting the Brigade in Italy, and the list of his books in small print.
-In November 2017, Sharett's portrait was replaced with that of Rachel Bluwstein.
+In November 2017, Sharett's portrait was replaced with that of Rachel Bluwstein as part of an overall redesign of Israeli shekel banknotes; all banknotes from the new series consistently feature portraits of poets.